Progress of research students

 It is essential for PGR students' progress to be formally assessed by departments at 6 monthly intervals, in addition to the recording of formal supervisory meetings.
 This may take the form of a formal progress report (e.g. the student's Annual Progress Report or a departmental variation) and/or a designated task to be completed by the student (e.g. a poster presentation or a journal-quality paper).
 Where a report is used, this should be submitted to the Postgraduate Tutor.
 Progress reports should be discussed with the student and the student given the opportunity to add further comments, if appropriate.
 Where difficulties arise, the department must ensure that the situation is referred to the Faculty for further consideration.

-Procedures for Joint Location and Remote Location study will vary and students and staff should consult the relevant guidance.
+Procedures for monitoring students studying via Remote Location will vary and students and staff should consult the relevant guidance.

 Departments are strongly encouraged to consider increasing the frequency of monitoring of students as they move towards the final stages of their research, to ensure that they submit on time.
 This might involve a formal review of a student's progress towards submission around the end of the student's second year.